oysstu/pyxtf/README.md

 Current limitations:
  - Only supports python 3
- - Only read functionality is implemented, not write
+ - Only read functionality is directly supported (but possible)
  - Limited support for vendor-specific extensions

 ##### Installation